divemarkus/winget-setup/README.md

 * Edit apps.txt with your favorite app IDs from the winget package index.

-Run .\install-winget.ps1 as Administrator.
+* Run .\install-winget.ps1 as Administrator.

-With this in place, you’ve got a reproducible, version-controlled way to bootstrap new machines or CI images with your standard toolset.
+* With this in place, we’ve got a reproducible, version-controlled way to bootstrap new machines or CI images with your standard toolset.